hyperflask/hyperflask-docs/docs/guides/for-flask-users.md

 The `hyperflask` command should be used instead of `flask` to run and manage your app.

+!!! warning
+    Hyperflask loads its configuration from files.
+Configuration happens as part of the Hyperflask constructor.
+This means once you have created your app, it is already configured and extensions are already initialized.
+To provide configuration at app creation time, use `app = Hyperflask(__name__, config={"key": "value"})`

 ```py
 # app.py
 from hyperflask import Hyperflask, request